janheinrichmerker/text-summarization-reproducability/README.md

 ## Code quality

-To keep code quality at a high level, all commits are atomar, which can be checked using the following command.
+To keep code quality at a high level, all commits are atomic, which can be checked using the following command.

 ```shell script
 git --no-pager log --all --graph --no-color --date=short --pretty='format:%h%d (%s, %ad)'